flasherxgapple/fryzen/README.md

 ## Credits

 Created with passion for retro gaming.
-Inspired by classic shooters like Gradius and R-Type.
+Inspired by classic shooters like Galaga, Gradius and R-Type.